nicoloval/NEMtropy/README.md

 _Acknowledgements:_

-The module was developed under the supervision of [Tiziano Squartini](http://www.imtlucca.it/en/tiziano.squartini/) and  [Mario Zanon](http://www.imtlucca.it/it/mario.zanon/).
+The module was developed under the supervision of [Tiziano Squartini](http://www.imtlucca.it/en/tiziano.squartini/), [Mario Zanon](http://www.imtlucca.it/it/mario.zanon/), and [Giulio Cimini](https://www.fisica.uniroma2.it/elenco-telefonico/ciminigi/).
-It was developed at [IMT school of advanced studies Lucca](https://www.imtlucca.it/).
+It was developed at[IMT school of advanced studies Lucca] (https://www.imtlucca.it/), and financed by the research project Optimized Reconstruction of Complex networkS - ORCS.

-_Fundings_

-Nicolò Vallarano aknoledges funding from _insert stuff_